Office hours: stop by my office any time or email for appointment

 Nan D. Hunter, The Power of Procedure: The Litigation of Jones v.
 Clinton (2002), Aspen, ISBN 0-7355-2825-X. This is a litigation case file supplement, which shows you what actual litigation documents look like and walks you through the strategy behind them; that is, what the lawyers who drafted these back-and-forth documents were thinking and how you should read them.
 This supplement is designed to prepare you to know what you're actually supposed to do in the real world when you get out of this class.

 You will be evaluated primarily based on your performance on one final examination consisting of a series of multiple-choice questions and one or more essays, probably with broken-out short-answer questions.
 You may bring with you and refer to during the exam anything that is neither alive nor disturbing to other students.
 Class participation is especially important to me, however, so I reserve the right to adjust your final grade up or down by as much as a full letter grade, though most likely no more than a + or - based on the quality (not necessarily quantity) of your contribution.
 You do not necessarily have to announce the "correct answer" immediately to receive an upward adjustment--concerted and reasoned efforts to grasp the materials, and especially voluntary and well-reasoned responses to questions posed in class, may lead to an upward adjustment.
 Extreme absenteeism, frequent requests to be excused from class discussion, and failure to be prepared for the next class after being excused from class discussion, will provide the basis for a downward adjustment.

 1. Intro/Overview Yeazell 1-38 (up to "F"; skip sections "B" at 5-14 and "D" at 28-32)

-16. Summary Judgment Yeazell 578-593; watch the video [only to about 6:15] and read Scott v.
+16. Summary Judgment Yeazell 578-593; watch the video and read Scott v.
 Harris [be prepared to identify precisely which material fact was genuinely disputed; hint: it's not the reasonableness or excessiveness of officer Scott's conduct]; skim Hunter 147-67; FRCP 56; optional: download and skimthis article